gbenroscience/layit/README.md

 A layout file must begin with a root element, called a `ConstraintLayout` element.
 This root element is later translated into a div anyway, if you care to know.
+Any <View /> tag is also translated into a div later on.

 The file would look like this: